kryczkal/Learning-Journey/README.md

 ### Thread Management and Signals
 - Encompasses threading models, highlighting advanced thread management, signal handling, and inter-thread communication.
 - [`student-simulation.c`](Threads-and-signals/student-simulation.c): A comprehensive simulation of student activities using advanced thread management and signal handling techniques for a robust, error-free operation.
+### Fifo and Pipes
+- Contains programs that demonstrate inter-process communication using FIFOs and pipes.
+- [`client.c`](Fifo-and-Pipes/Fifo-Client-Server/client.c) & [`server.c`](Fifo-and-Pipes/Fifo-Client-Server/server.c): These programs demonstrate inter-process communication using FIFOs (named pipes).
+The `client.c` program reads data from a file and sends it to a FIFO, with the process PID added at the front of each message.
+The `server.c` program reads data from the FIFO and prints the sender's PID and the message received.
+Multiple clients can send messages to the server, and the server will print the sender's PID and the message received.

 ## Conclusion
 This portfolio is designed to demonstrate my backend development expertise and problem-solving capabilities.
 Each mini-project contained herein is an example of my commitment to high-quality, maintainable, and efficient software design.
 I am eager to bring these skills to a dynamic team and contribute to impactful projects.